canonical/pebble/docs/tutorial/getting-started.md

 Usage: pebble <command> [<options>...]

-Commands can be classified as follows:

-       Run: run, help, version
-      Plan: add, plan
-  Services: services, logs, start, restart, signal, stop, replan
-    Checks: checks, health
-     Files: push, pull, ls, mkdir, rm, exec
-   Changes: changes, tasks
-   Notices: warnings, okay, notices, notice, notify

-Set the PEBBLE environment variable to override the configuration directory (which defaults to /var/lib/pebble/default).
-Set PEBBLE_SOCKET to override the unix socket used for the API (defaults to $PEBBLE/.pebble.socket).

-For more information about a command, run 'pebble help <command>'.
-For a short summary of all commands, run 'pebble help --all'.
+...
 ```

 Pebble is invoked using `pebble <command>`.
 To get more information:

 - To see a help summary, type `pebble -h`.
 - To see a short description of all commands, type `pebble help --all`.
-- To see details for one command, type `pebble help <command>` or `pebble <command> -h`.
+- To see details for one command, type `pebble help <command>`.

 ## 3 Configure Pebble